Top Gear controversies: Tesla Roadster review

-Dismissal of Jeremy Clarkson from Top Gear
+Suspension and dismissal of Jeremy Clarkson from Top Gear

 In March 2015, the BBC announced Jeremy Clarkson had been suspended for allegedly punching a producer over a confrontation regarding cold food and long filming hours, and that the remaining episodes of the series would not be broadcast.
 In response to this, over 1,000,000 people signed an online petition to try to get the BBC to reinstate Clarkson.
 Perry McCarthy, a former Stig, criticised the BBC's decision to pull the next episode from the schedule.
 On 25 March, the BBC announced that they would not renew Clarkson's contract which finished at the end of March 2015.
 Following the official decision, James May and Richard Hammond presented their resignation to the BBC in solidarity with their partner and in order to pursue further ventures together.
-This would lead to the formation of The Grand Tour.
+This would lead to the creation of The Grand Tour.

 The show received widespread criticism after Jeremy Clarkson's contract was not renewed, addressing the importance of the confrontation but remarking the severity of the decision.
-Subsequently, after the new Series 23 was released and hosted by Chris Evans, the presenter was widely deemed sub-standard.
+Chris Evans, a car enthusiast with prior TV-presenter experience, alongside a host of new presenters, took over as the lead for Series 23 before resigning after widespread criticism.